janwilmans/ring_span/README.md

 restrictions:

-* requires to be used on contains that has a size that is a power of 2
+* requires to be used on memory area where the size is a power of 2

 The restriction allows the span to be slightly more efficient.